Search

 4. The instance ID is shown in your EC2 Dashboard for this instance.
 This is a unique value that was generated when you created the instance from the EFT image.
 When the instance was launched for the first time, a script was run that generated this test account and retrieved the instance ID, and thus dynamically setting the password.
 Even though it is unique, we recommend you change the test user account credentials at the earliest opportunity, as both the testuser and EFT administrator account are assigned the instance ID as their respective password.

 6. If login succeeds then EFT’s Web Transfer Client (WTC) interface will load, and you will be able to transfer files from/to the EFT server, using the intuitive controls provided.
-The web client represents a tiny sub-set of EFT’s functionality, and in fact isn’t necessary if purely automated transactions will be conducted between systems; however it is a good way to test that the server is running, and is useful when person-to-business or person-to-person transfers are also needed.
+The web client represents a tiny sub-set of EFT’s functionalities, and in fact isn’t necessary if purely automated transactions will be conducted between systems; however, it is a good way to test that the server is running and is useful when person-to-business or person-to-person transfers are also needed.

 EFT Administration